You-Gao/Blog/_games/2024-07-13-a-short-hike.md

 </div>
 <br/><br/>

-- **Quest (Existence):** The main avenue for the player to collect more of the golden feathers is through completing quests given by NPCs scattered throughout the mountain.
+- **Quests:** The main avenue for the player to collect more of the golden feathers is through completing quests given by NPCs scattered throughout the mountain.
 Each of these quests focuses on a unique aspect of the game while granting the player more feathers.
 The existence of these quests incentivizes the player to actively search for NPCs and enframe them in more to the world of "A Short Hike".
     - M: Quest
     - D: Active Quest Searching
     - A: Discovery and Exploration